The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 One agency owner went from $14K/month → $23K/month in 90 days just by closing leaks that were eating 20 hours weekly.

-She used to end every week with 10-15 things “in progress.”
-Now she ends every week with 2-3 things “done.”
+She used to end every week with 10–15 things “in progress,” and now she ends every week with 2–3 things “done.”

-The psychological difference is massive.
-“In progress” means you’re still carrying it.
-“Done” means you get to put it down.
+The psychological difference is massive: “in progress” means you’re still carrying the work, while “done” means you get to put it down.

 Momentum builds predictably instead of randomly.

-One consultant spent 9 months with 12 active projects.
-Finished zero.
-Made no money from any of them.
-Burned out.
-Took 2 months off.
+One consultant spent 9 months with 12 active projects, finished none of them, made no money from any, burned out, and ended up taking 2 months off.

-When he came back, we picked 2 projects, finished both in 6 weeks, and made $18K.
-The other 10 projects?
-Still sitting there, unfinished, worthless.
+When he came back, we picked 2 projects, finished both in 6 weeks, and made $18K, while the other 10 projects stayed unfinished and worthless.

-Another coach kept her price at $1,200 per client for 18 months while averaging 3 clients monthly.
-Made $64,800 total over those 18 months.
+Another coach kept her price at $1,200 per client for 18 months while averaging 3 clients a month, making $64,800 total in that period.

-Finally raised it to $3,000 per client at the same volume.
-Made $54K in the next 6 months.
+When she finally raised her price to $3,000 per client and kept the same volume, she made $54,000 in the next 6 months.

 The math on that leak: